bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Your finished project must include all of the following requirements:

 * [ ] Look through the HTML code paying particular attention to the Tabs component and the Cards components.
 You will notice they share a data attribute.
-We will be using this data attribute to determine which cards should show when each tab is selected.
+We will be using this data attribute to determine which cards should show when each tab is selected. "data-tab"

 * [ ] Following the instructions in the `Tabs.js` file, complete the `TabLink`, and `TabCard` class components.
 It will look and feel very similar to the last project we worked on, but with a twist.
 Now, instead of one `Item` to display, we will need to display a collection of `Cards`.
 Think about ways to iterate over an array and manipulate each item.  **Note: You will need to un-comment the code after the lines of instructions.
 The code is commented out so you can work error-free**